jupl/btc-angular/README.md

 Download and preinstall any Bower dependencies in advance.
 You can run this if you want to download Bower dependencies in advance.

 ### Building
 These commands are used to assemble the application, generating the necessary JS/CSS and adding assets.
-Use `dev` mode to keep readable JS/CSS and include tests under the `test/` folder.
-Use `prod` mode to minify/uglify JS/CSS and omit tests.
+Use `dev` mode to keep readable JS/CSS, plus include source maps as well as tests under the `test/` folder.
+Use `prod` mode to minify/uglify JS/CSS as well as omit source maps and tests.
 If any Bower dependencies have not been downloaded yet, Bower will first download them.

 #### `build:[mode]`
 Assemble the application once.